BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 CAYENNE, French Guiana TO BRAZIL

 Cayenne to Saint-Georges.
-I was thinking of hitch-hiking my Air BnB host thought it would virtually impossible to hitch-hike in the times of Covid.
+I was thinking of hitch-hiking my Air BnB host thought it would be virtually impossible to hitch-hike in the times of COVID-19.

 We were stopped twice, first by police and second by customs (douane).
 At the second, I commented on the lack of immigration at Saint-Laurant, and they said “no problem’!